SophiaWang-bio/R-for-Bioinformatics/README.md

 future research in biological data analysis, multi-omics analysis, and translational medicine.

 ## Current limitations and next steps
-These projects represent my early learning stage in R. I plan to further develop my skills in statistical modeling, machine learning, and integration of biological datasets.
+These projects represent an introductory stage of my training in R for biological data analysis.
+I aim to continue developing my skills in statistical analysis and in the integration and interpretation of complex biological datasets. skills in statistical modeling, machine learning, and integration of biological datasets.